Wavesonics/hammer-editor/DEVELOPMENT.md

 #### Testing utilities:

-`BaseTest` sets you up for injecting wit Koin and dealing with coroutines for testing.
+`BaseTest` sets you up for injecting with Koin and dealing with coroutines for testing.

 `TestProjectUtils.kt` has functions for generating test data.